Lakatosska/Lakatosska/README.md

-- 👋 Hi, I’m a junior fullstack developer with a focus on frontent
+- 👋 Hi, I’m a junior fullstack developer with a focus on frontend
 - 👨🏻‍🎓 I’m finishing 1.5-year [Yandex web-course](https://practicum.yandex.ru/web-plus/)
 - 👀 I’m looking to collaborate on interesting web projects
 - 💞️ I like to learn smth new, to communicate with others and achieve goals